usc-isi-i2/dig-etl-engine/README.md

 - On Linux, if DNS does not work correctly in `dig_net`, please refer to [this post](https://serverfault.com/questions/642981/docker-containers-cant-resolve-dns-on-ubuntu-14-04-desktop-host).

+- If you reset `KAFKA_NUM_PARTITIONS`, it will not affect the partition number in KAFKA topics unless you drop the KAFKA container (you will lose all data in KAFKA topics).

 ## Manager's endpoints

 - `POST /create_project`